People usually have two kidneys, which look like oversized beans. The kidneys are located to the right and left of the spine, just below your ribcage.

 Besides producing urine, the kidneys also have other important tasks.
 They regulate the body’s water balance by either holding back water or releasing excess water with the urine.
 When your kidneys hold back water, more fluid enters your blood vessels.
 The volume of blood increases, and your blood pressure rises.
 When your kidneys release more water, the volume of blood decreases and your blood pressure falls.
 There are also special cells in the kidneys that produce the protein renin.
 Renin has a hormone-like effect that increases blood pressure.

-The kidneys also produce two important called erythropoietin and calcitriol.
+The kidneys also produce two important hormones called erythropoietin and calcitriol.
 Erythropoietin plays a role in the production of red blood cells.
-Calcitriol is the active form of vitamin D and regulates things like the amount of in the body.
+Calcitriol is the active form of vitamin D and regulates things like the amount of calcium in the body.

 The body's acid-base balance is also controlled by the kidneys.
 So the kidneys make sure that the blood doesn’t become too acidic or too alkaline.
 The body's energy metabolism is influenced by the kidneys as well: If there is too little sugar (glucose) in the blood, the kidneys can make sugar and release it into the bloodstream.